Inflectra/spira-documentation/docs/Migration-and-Integration/Project-Backup-and-Migration-Electron-2024.md

 ![main](img/Project_Backup_and_Migration_Electron_01.png)

-###Start New Backup

-Select this option to save a Spira Template to a template file.
+- **Start New Backup**: Select this option to save a Spira Template to a template file.
 You will need to provide valid administrator credentials to proceed.

-###Open Backup File

-Select this option to either export data from a backup file to a Spira instance or when you need to restore and continue a previously interrupted backup or migration session.
+- **Open Backup File**: Select this option to either export data from a backup file to a Spira instance or when you need to restore and continue a previously interrupted backup or migration session.
 See 'Session Restoring' to learn more.